nextflow-io/nextflow/docs/operator.rst

     3

-You can also specify an optional :ref:`closure <script-closure>` that customizes how it distinguishes between unique items.
+You can also specify an optional :ref:`closure <script-closure>` that customizes the way it distinguishes between unique items.
 For example::

     Channel